 Primary Channel field is present and set to the channel number of the primary channel (See 10.16.2 (Basic 20/40 MHz BSS functionality)) if the FILS Discovery frame is transmitted as a non-HT duplicate PPDU, otherwise the field is not present.
 [14/0412r3]

-Channel Center Frequency Segment 1 field is present and set to the channel center frequency of the frequency segment 1 for an 80+80 MHz VHT BSS, if the FILS Discovery frame is transmitted as a non-HT duplicate PPDUs at an 80+80 MHz channel bandwidth; otherwise the field is not present.
+Channel Center Frequency Segment 1 field is present and set to the index of the channel center frequency of the frequency segment 1 for an 80+80 MHz VHT BSS, if the FILS Discovery frame is transmitted as a non-HT duplicate PPDUs at an 80+80 MHz channel bandwidth; otherwise the field is not present.
 [14/0412r3]

 [14/0412r3][CIDs 4629, 4628, 4627, 4626, 4625]The FD RSN Information field contains the RSN information, including: RSN capability, an authentication suite selector, a pairwise cipher suite selector, a group data cipher suite selector, and a group management cipher suite selector.
 Its length is 4 bytes.
 Its format is defined in Figure 8-662d (Format of the FD RSN Information Field).